gravity-ui/expresskit/docs/VALIDATOR.md

     name,
     description,
     createdAt: new Date().toISOString(),
-    // someInternalField: 'secret' // This would be stripped by res.serialize if not in TaskSchema for status 201 };
+    // someInternalField: 'secret' // This would be stripped by res.sendValidated if not in TaskSchema for status 201 };

-  // Use res.serialize() to validate and send the response according to CreateTaskConfig.response.content[201]
+  // Use res.sendValidated() to validate and send the response according to CreateTaskConfig.response.content[201]
-  // If newTask doesn't match TaskSchema for status 201, a ResponseValidationError is thrown. res.serialize(201, newTask);
+  // If newTask doesn't match TaskSchema for status 201, a ResponseValidationError is thrown. res.sendValidated(201, newTask);
   // Or, if you were certain of the type and wanted to send a 400 error:
-  // res.typedJson(400, { message: "A specific bad request reason" });
+  // res.sendTyped(400, { message: "A specific bad request reason" });
 });

 // 4.
 Integrate with your Express/ExpressKit routes: